Report Wild Turkeys Sightings from June 1 - Aug. 31

 Courtship occurs during spring.
 The male, also known as a gobbler or tom, will strut, fan out its tail and gobble to attract hens.
 During these displays, the skin on the male wild turkey’s head turns bright blue and white, and the caruncles become swollen and turn bright red.

 Wild turkey hens in Florida typically begin nesting in late March or early April.
 The female builds a shallow nest on the ground where she lays an average of 9 to11 eggs.
 It takes approximately 12-13 days to lay the full clutch of eggs and another 25-26 days of continuous incubation for them to hatch.
 Newly hatched wild turkeys, called poults, are highly mobile and can feed themselves soon after hatching.
-For roughly two weeks after hatching, broods will roost on the ground until the poults develop enough to be able to fly into low branches or small trees.
+Poults are flightless until they are about 2 weeks old.
+Until they are able to fly into low branches or small trees at about 4 weeks of age, they roost on the ground under the hen’s wings and tail.

 Wild Turkeys are large birds with long legs, wide, rounded tails, and a small head on a long, slim neck.